w3f/Grants-Program/applications/Gluon_decentralized_hardware_wallet_services.md

 Users start a task from the web browser.
 It could be the Gluon web portal or any dApps' website embedded with our js API.
 A hash of the transaction detail is sent to Gluon TeaLeaf.
 A QR code is shown on the web page for the paired Gluon mobile app to scan.

 After scanning the QR code, the Gluon mobile app shows the transaction's detail for users to confirm visually.
 Users approve this transaction by fingerprinting.
-If there is an additional 2FA (MFA) applied, enter the passcode now.
+If there is an additional 2FA (MFA) applied, the passcode should then be entered.

 Gluon mobile app partially signs the transaction using P1.
-Both signature and transaction details are sent to Gluon TeaLeaf to continue.
+Both the signature and transaction details are sent to Gluon TeaLeaf to continue.

-Gluon TeaLeaf takes over the rest of the task by reconstructing P2 and sign.
+Gluon TeaLeaf takes over the rest of the task by reconstructing P2 and signing.
 Finally, Gluon TeaLeaf sends the signature by P1 and P2 to Bitcoin light node to complete the transaction.

-Both web UI and mobile app received the event of a completed task.
+Both the web UI and the mobile app will receive the event of a completed task.

 All other tasks are pretty much the same workflow.